Royal and Parliamentary Titles Act 1927

-The Royal and Parliamentary Titles Act 1927 (Note: Short title as conferred by section 3 of the act.
-When originally enacted, the title contained a comma, reading "Royal and Parliamentary Titles Act, 1927."
-The comma was removed by an amendment to the act at a later date.
-Modern convention for citation of short titles in the UK is to omit the comma preceding the date.)
-(17 & 18 Geo.
+The Royal and Parliamentary Titles Act 1927 (17 & 18 Geo.
 5. c.
-4) was an act of the Parliament of the United Kingdom that authorised the alteration of the British monarch's royal style and titles, and altered the formal name of the British Parliament and hence of the state, in recognition of most of Ireland separating from the United Kingdom as the Irish Free State.
+4) is an act of the Parliament of the United Kingdom that authorised the alteration of the British monarch's royal style and titles, and altered the formal name of the British Parliament and hence of the state, in recognition of most of Ireland separating from the United Kingdom as the Irish Free State.
 It received royal assent on 12 April 1927.

 Background to the act

 As a result of the Anglo-Irish Treaty, in December 1922 most of Ireland was detached from the United Kingdom of Great Britain and Ireland to become the Irish Free State.
 However, six north-eastern counties, all within Ulster, remained united with Great Britain as Northern Ireland.

-The King's title, proclaimed under the Royal Titles Act 1901, was:
+The King's title, proclaimed under the Royal Titles Act 1901 (1 Edw.
+7. c.
+15), was: